alshapton/Pyntel4004/README.md

 ## Status

+02-MAR-2022:    Finalised split - Pyntel4004 is now the core library
 21-FEB-2022:    Started to split into two - (chip, assembler, dissassembler) and CLI
 04-FEB-2022:    Cross-assemble to retroShield4004 for Arduino, completing documentation
 23-SEP-2021:    Publishing releases to [PyPi](https://pypi.org/project/Pyntel4004/)